I'm happy to speak with your group or organization.

 Presentation and Speaking Fees: Please use the contact form for fee information.

-Leslie is currently not scheduling in-person events but is available for virtual visits,
+Leslie is currently scheduling in-person events and virtual visits,

 presentations, and writing workshops.
-She will be offering both full-day virtual visits and individual presentations for the 2021-2022 school year and is looking forward to
+She will be offering both full-day virtual visits and individual presentations for the 2022-2023 school year.

 Virtual Author Visits: Full Presentation Plus Q&A